zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 ## Exponential Variation of Density with Altitude in Spherical Coordinates

 This is where things get interesting.
-We would like to model an exponential density distribution on in spherical coordinates:
+We would like to model an exponential density distribution on a sphere:

 $$ \tag{34} \rho\_{es}(\bm{x}) = k e^{-h(\bm{x}) / H} = k e^{-(\Vert \bm{x} - \bm{c} \Vert - R) / H} = k e^{-n (\Vert \bm{x} - \bm{c} \Vert - R)}, $$